forestryio/forestry.io/hugo/content/blog/what-are-instant-previews.md

 ### Large Sites

 Depending on your static site generator, large sites can take a long time to build.
 For some sites we've seen build times of more than an hour.
-If you're using Jekyll, waiting ten minutes for a site to build is not rare.
+If you're using Jekyll, waiting a few minutes for a site to build is not rare.
 This might (in some cases) be acceptable for deployment but it's not usable for reviewing and editing a post, page or article.

 **In short: Delays...
 Are...
 A...
 Big...
 Issue...**